faizan-tariq/LiveStreamingRaspberryPi/README.md

 </p>

 ## Operating System Installation
 For this tutorial I downloaded and installed Raspbian OS for Raspberry PI.
-You can see the downloads on official raspberryPi site here: https://www.raspberrypi.org/downloads/raspbian/
+You can see the downloads on official raspberryPi site here: <a href="https://www.raspberrypi.org/downloads/raspbian/"/>
 You will need to download and install operating system on the mounted SD card.

 ### Steps